liquidctl/liquidctl/docs/nzxt-smart-device.md

 ## Initialization

-After powering on from Mechanical Off, or if there have been hardware changes, the device must be re-initilizated.
+After powering on from Mechanical Off, or if there have been hardware changes, the device must first be initialized.
+This takes a few seconds and should detect all connected fans and LED accessories.
+Only then monitoring, proper fan control and all lighting effects will be available.

 ```
-liquidctl reset
+# liquidctl initialize
 ```

-Connected fans and LED strips will be detected and data reporting will begin.

 ## Fan speeds